speedyibbi/runestone/DESIGN.md

 FEK → decrypt manifest.json.enc, blobs, search.db.enc
 ```

-**Note**: The system architecture supports using the same lookup_key for all notebooks (user convenience) or different keys per notebook (future flexibility).
-Each derivation is independent due to unique salts and KDF parameters.
-The lookup_hash is computed once from email and lookup_key, then used for all key derivations.
+**Note**: The lookup_hash is computed once from the passphrase using SHA256, then used for all key derivations.
+Each notebook's encryption is independent due to unique salts and KDF parameters.

 ### Root meta.json structure: